Questions about tickets?

 Where can I find information regarding those with special needs?

-Please click here to learn about all of our services for those with special needs.
+Please visit our Accessibility page to learn about all of our services for those with special needs.

 Can children attend UFPA shows?

 UFPA is proud to present several events that children will love as much as adults.
-All children must be able to sit quietly in their seats throughout the performance.
-Those unable to do so, along with the adult accompanying them, will be asked by an usher to leave the hall.
-Every patron, regardless of age, must have a ticket for admission to UFPA-presented events.
-Child-in-lap tickets may be purchased for children 2 and under accompanied by an adult at a cost of $10 for many performances in the Phillips Center and University Auditorium.
+Each child, regardless of age, must have a ticket and be able to sit quietly in their seat throughout the performance.
+Children unable to do so, along with the adult accompanying them, will be asked to leave the hall.
+Child-in-lap tickets may be purchased for children ages two and under for $10 for many UFPA-presented performances.

 What if I’m late to a performance?

 Late arrivals are distracting to the artists and fellow audience members.
 Patrons who arrive late will not be seated until there is an appropriate time for the ushers to do so.
 Please be aware that this may result in missing a portion of the performance.
 This policy is handled in accordance with contractually binding artists’ preferences.
 Please allow ample time for travel and parking prior to an event.
-Lobby doors open two hours and theater doors open 30 minutes prior to the performance times.
-UFPA recommends that you arrive at least 30 minutes prior to an event’s published start time.
+We recommend that you plan to arrive at least 30 minutes prior to the performance start time.
+This should allow you adequate time to park your car and enter the performance hall, where you can purchase refreshments, or take care of any other business you might have before the show.
+Lobby doors open two hours and theatre doors open 30 minutes prior to performance times.

 How should I dress for a UFPA performance?